 Although credit cards allow you to buy things you may not have the money for right now, they don’t come without their drawbacks.
 One of these credit card drawbacks is finance charges.
 A finance charge is the interest that accrues on the balance you carry on your credit card.
-Before you choose a credit card, it’s important to know how the issuer calculates your finance charge so that you don’t get into credit card debt.
+Before you choose a credit card, heed this piece of credit counseling advice – it’s important to know how the issuer calculates your finance charge so that you don’t get into credit card debt.

 Avoid Credit Card Finance Charges

 You can save yourself unnecessary finance charges by incorporating these three easy steps into your daily habits.

 1. Pay your balance in full to avoid carrying over unpaid debt from one month to the next